-Nevada QSO Party – October 12–14, 2018
+Nevada QSO Party – October 11–13, 2019

 0300 UTC Saturday to 2100 UTC Sunday (8 PM Friday to 2 PM PDST the second weekend in October).
 Nevada stations work everyone, others work Nevada stations only.
 Work stations once per band/mode.
-Nevada mobiles may be worked again as they enter new counties.
+Nevada mobiles may be worked again when they enter new counties.

 160m, 80, 40, 20, 15, and 10 for HF stations and 6, 2, 1.25m, 70cm, 33cm, and 23cm for the VHF class stations.
-Suggested operating frequencies: 1815 and 40 kHz up on CW, except on 40m, where 7025-7035 is suggested; 1845, 3855, 7180, 14255, 21355 and 28455 on SSB; 3580+, 7035+, 14070+, 21070+ on PSK; 3585+, 7038+, 14075+, 21075+ on RTTY.
+Suggested operating frequencies: 1815 and 40 kHz up on CW, except on 40m, where 7025-7035 is suggested; 1845, 3855, 7180, 14255, 21355 and 28455 on SSB; ,3580+, 7035+, 14070+, 21070+ on PSK; 3585+, 7038+, 14075+, 21075+ on RTTY, and the standard frequencies for the WSJT modes.
 Check 80m at 0500Z, 160m at 0530Z.
 All CW and Digital contacts must be in the CW/Data sub-bands.
-VHF class contacts can be CW, SSB, FM or any of the digital voice modes, or any of the conversational digital text modes (WSJT modes are currently not allowed due to lack of a fixed contest exchange capability).
+VHF class contacts can be CW, SSB, FM or any of the digital voice modes, or any of the conversational digital text modes (See special section on WSJT-X contacts).

 All logs must be received by November 1; logs containing more than 10 QSOs must be submitted electronically in Cabrillo format via email or website.
-Send logs to email@example.com -- include the station callsign in the email "Subject" line.
+Send logs as an attachment to email@example.com -- include the station callsign in the email "Subject" line.
 Cabrillo format is required of all electronic submissions.
 A web form is available for online Cabrillo log-file generation and submission.
 Be sure your entry includes name, address and/or email address, station callsign, entry category, location code(s) and operator callsigns (if Cabrillo, they should appear within the Cabrillo attachment itself; the log processor ignores the rest of the message).
-Send paper logs (10 or less contacts only) with a completed summary sheet to:
+Send paper logs (10 or less contacts only) with a completed summary sheet to

 Check to make sure your callsign, with correct entry category, appears on our web site's Received Logs page -- normally within two days of receipt.